Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Empirical Studies

 All quantities above are chosen to imitate the data used in \citet{FWK20}: The average window length $\IE(W_i)$ equals roughly the average length of the observed exposure windows in the dataset of \citet{FWK20}.
 Likewise, in their dataset the authors distinguish two locations, those with an exponential growth of cases with growth rate $\log(2)/5$ (in roughly 35\% of the cases) and those with no exponential growth (in roughly 65\% of the cases).
 Moreover, the density of the incubation period $\phi_I=\phi_{I,0}$ is the distribution of incubation times fitted by \citet{FWK20,LGB20}.
 Lastly, the density of the generation time is taken from \citet{FWK20}.
 We show firstly in Figure \ref{fig:approx} that these densities can be well approximated through Laguerre type densities as defined in \eqref{eq:def_phi_theta}.
 The graphs show those Laguerre densities which minimize the Hellinger distance to the true densities.
 Not-surprisingly, larger choices of the degrees $m_1$ and $m_2$ lead to better approximations.
 However, we also see that, in both cases, already degree two yields reasonable approximations.
 Note in particular that the flat beginning of the density of the incubation period can be well captured by the approximating densities.

-In the dataset in Section \ref{subsec:real_data} we have $40$ observations available.
-In this simulation study we choose therefore also $n=40$ observations because in applications this seems to be a reasonable number of transmission pairs for which the necessary data can be obtained.
 In order to determine the degree of the approximating Laguerre polynomials, we use the information criterion BIC.
 Since the computations are quite intensive we do the model selection only for one dataset and choose the selected model for all subsequent repetitions.
 The resulting values of the BIC are shown in Table \ref{tab:BIC_synthetic} and it can be seen that the minimal value is obtained for $m_1=2$ and $m_2=2$.
 For the remainder of this Section, we use these degrees.